taeyoungYoo/rvm-dataset/README.md

-# Dataset for Reverse Vending Machine
+# Dataset for Waste Classification

 ## Dataset